10 Cheap Cryptocurrencies To Buy

 Cryptocurrencies are all the rage these days, particularly with speculative investors.
 What used to be a “fringe” investment is now front and center in the financial press.
 Even financial networks like CNBC talk about Bitcoin daily and keep a ticker up on the screen showing the current price.

 Dogecoin originated as something of a joke, but it has become quite real for all of those who are now profiting from it.
-The coin is certainly still “cheap,” at about $0.26 per coin as of Nov.
-13, especially compared to its $0.68 peak back in May.
-But the current price is up 4,889% since the beginning of the year, when you could buy DOGE for less than half a cent.
+The coin is certainly still “cheap” at about $0.17 per coin as of Dec.
+21, especially compared to its $0.68 peak back in May.
+But the current price is up over 2,860% since the beginning of the year when you could buy DOGE for less than half a cent.

 According to Coinbase, Chainlink is another Ethereum token that powers the Chainlink decentralized oracle network.
 This network is used to securely connect to external data sources, APIs and payment systems.

 Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology, namely its security and reliability guarantees.
-The Chainlink price moves in fits and starts but currently sits above $33 per coin.
+The Chainlink price moves in fits and starts but currently sits under $20 per coin, up nearly 59% from the beginning of the year but down significantly from its 52-week high, giving new investors a chance to buy cheap.

 USD Coin is a stablecoin, which means its value is pegged to the value of another asset — in this case, the U.S. dollar.
-That makes it remarkably stable compared to other cryptocurrencies — USD Coin prices deviate by just a couple hundredths of a cent before returning to $1.
-Although you can’t make money by purchasing low and selling high like you would other tokens, you can earn interest by loaning your USD Coin through a decentralized finance platform like Aave, which pays as much as 10% interest.
+That makes it remarkably stable compared to other cryptocurrencies, as USD Coin prices deviate by just a couple hundredths of a cent before returning to $1.
+Although you can’t make money by purchasing low and selling high like you would other tokens, you can earn interest by loaning your USD Coin through a decentralized finance platform like Aave.

 According to Coinbase, Cardano is a blockchain platform built on a proof-of-stake consensus protocol called Ouroboros, which can validate transactions without high energy costs.
 Development on Cardano uses the Haskell programming language.
 The symbol for the Cardano token, ADA, comes from the 19th-century mathematician, Ada Lovelace.
 According to its developers, Ouroboros allows the Cardano network’s decentralization and provides the ability to sustainably scale to global requirements without compromising security.

 Stellar is its own payment network, and it uses Stellar Lumens as its currency on that network.
 While the network can be used by anyone, it was envisioned to connect financial institutions making large transactions.
 On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional or even competitor blockchain networks.
-The price of Stellar Lumens has been steadily rising, but it still trades well below $1 per coin.
+The price of Stellar Lumens has been highly volatile over the past year, but its price has about doubled since the beginning of 2021.

 Tether is an Ethereum token that is pegged to the value of a U.S. dollar.
 At $1 per token, or within a few hundreds of a cent of $1, Tether is still one of the more inexpensive cryptocurrencies available.
 However, that price is not likely to move like many of the other cryptocurrencies out there because Tether, like USD Coin, is a stablecoin tied 1-to-1 to the value of the U.S. dollar.

-Decentraland is the token behind an Ethereum-blockchain-based virtual reality game of the same name.
+Decentraland is the token behind an Ethereum blockchain-based virtual reality game of the same name.
 Securities.io describes Decentraland as a 3D virtual world where users buy land on which to develop and monetize content, buy goods and services and visit other properties.
-With a $5.775 billion market capitalization, this crypto project isn’t exactly child’s play.
-In fact, Decentraland is up 3,696% since the beginning of the year.
+With a $6.012 billion market capitalization, this crypto project isn’t exactly child’s play.
+In fact, Decentraland is up 4,025% since the start of 2021.

 Part of its appeal as a crypto to invest in is the community growing up around it.
-That community created a non-fungible token project around Shiba Inu (the coin).
-The NFTs, called Shiboshis, have traits that correspond to an upcoming Shiboshi Game, according to Benzinga.
+That community created a non-fungible token project around the Shiba Inu coin.
+The NFTs, called Shiboshis, have traits that correspond to an upcoming Shiboshi Game, according to the Shiboshis website.
 Players who own Shiboshi will be able to use it in gameplay.
 That means Shiba Inu could join the ranks of game coins like Decentraland, expanding its appeal and, possibly, fueling its growth.

 Daria Uhlig contributed to the reporting for this article.